-The iCloud backup will not be successfully if the iCloud backup is greyed out.
-Here are the reasons why this error occured:
+The iCloud backup will not be successful if the iCloud backup is greyed out.
+Here are the reasons why this error occurs:

 Here are the simple steps you can do to troubleshoot the iCloud backup problem.
 If this problem still exists after trying the basis steps, then continue reading the methods introduced in Part 3.